Gene Simmons: KISS

 In 1983, as Kiss's popularity was starting to fade, the band decided to take off their iconic make-up in a bold move to reinvent themselves.
 The change paid off, sparking a renewed wave of success that carried through the 1990s.
-Around this time, original drummer Peter Criss was voted out of the band, and the group began looking for someone new to take his place.
-The new drummer was Paul Charles Caravello, who went by the stage name of Eric Carr, and played for Kiss from 1980 until his death in 1991.
 The band hosted its own fan conventions in 1995, and fan feedback about the original Kiss members reunion influenced the highly successful 1996–1997 Alive Worldwide reunion tour.
 In 1998, the band released Psycho Circus.
-Since then, the original lineup has once again dissolved, with Tommy Thayer replacing Ace Frehley on lead guitar and Eric Singer (who performed with Kiss from 1991 through 1996) replacing Peter Criss on drums.
+The original lineup was once again dissolved, with Tommy Thayer replacing Ace Frehley on lead guitar and Eric Singer (who performed with Kiss from 1991 through 1996) replacing Peter Criss on drums.

 Film and television

-In 1978, Simmons appeared in a made-for-television movie, Kiss Meets the Phantom of the Park.
+In 1978, Simmons appeared with Kiss in the NBC made-for-television movie Kiss Meets the Phantom of the Park.

-In 1981, Simmons auditioned at ABC for a role in a new Marcy Carsey produced show called Grotus and was offered his own TV show, which he declined as the pay was lower than what he made with Kiss at the time.
+In 1981, Simmons auditioned at ABC for a role in a new Marcy Carsey-produced show called Grotus and was offered his own TV show, which he declined, as the pay was lower than what he made with Kiss at the time.

+After turning down several other theatrical roles, Simmons made his feature film debut in the 1984 Michael Crichton thriller Runaway, starring Tom Selleck, Cynthia Rhodes and Kirstie Alley.
+In 1985, he appeared on the TV series Miami Vice in an episode titled "The Prodigal Son", the season premiere of the show's second season.
+In 1986, Simmons, along with Ozzy Osbourne, spoofed "Satanic panic" in the heavy metal-themed horror film Trick or Treat, starring Tony Fields.
+In 1987, he appeared in the Gary Sherman action film Wanted: Dead or Alive, starring Rutger Hauer.

+Simmons created and executive produced the animated series My Dad the Rock Star with Canadian company Nelvana, which aired on Nickelodeon.
+In 2004, he appeared in the TV series Third Watch, playing a mob drug kingpin in the episodes "Higher Calling" and "Monsters".

+In 2005, he created the six-episode comedy/reality series Mr. Romance, which aired on Oxygen.
+That same year, he created another reality show, Rock School, in which he taught rock music to prep school students at Christ's Hospital School in Great Britain.
+The following year, he created and starred in the reality show Gene Simmons Family Jewels, chronicling life with his family, including wife Shannon Tweed and their two children, Nick and Sophie.
+The show aired for seven seasons on the A&E network.